mbursztein/NovaceneAI/wp-content/plugins/ultimate-post/readme.txt

 * Post Carosel

-= Ultimate Post Blocks Key Feature: =
+= Gutenberg Post Blocks Key Feature: =

 These Gutenberg post blocks come with a lot of key features.